hanruihua/ir-sim/README_dev.md

 - [ ] Add the data monitor
 - [ ] Add more scenarios (traffic)
 - [ ] Add the interface with gym
-- [ ] render model using matplot animation
+- [ ] render model using matplotlib animation
+- [ ] Rearrange the framework of obstacles